Guide and assistance animals

 - Your passport

-Your dog’s documents
+Your dog’s or cat’s documents

 - Their Eurostar ticket

 - Proof that they’ve been accepted for travel with Eurostar (validated documentation, a copy of your confirmation email or your case reference number from Eurostar)